Do you feel that you are over-spending on Google Ads?

 - Be aware that you can't add keywords that are more than eight words long in this fashion

 - I like doing this in the Google Ads Editor since it makes everything easier.

 How Often Should I Check For Negative Keywords

 It all depends on how your account is structured.
 I know that I mentioned to you earlier that the types of keywords that you use will dictate the amount of time that you will need to spend, but this isn't the only factor.
-Having exact and phrase match keywords can also be time consuming if you are doing any type of keywords sculpting.
+Having exact and phrase match keywords can also be time-consuming if you are doing any keywords sculpting.
 Depending on how granular you want to get, negatives can take up a fair amount of time.
 The size of your account will also determine the amount of policing that you would need to do.
 I like to set aside some time (30-45 mins) every few days to go over these search query reports.
 I do this because the longer that I go without checking these reports, the more work that ends up piling up.